SyncfusionExamples/how-to-extract-text-from-a-PDF-document-in-net/README.md

 **Output Image**
 <img src="TextExtraction/TextExtractionSample/Output_images/ExtractText.png" alt="output_image" width="100%" Height="Auto"/>

-## Code snippet for Extract text from predefined bounds
+## Extract text from predefined bounds
 We will create a new .NET console application, add the Syncfusion PDF library package, and write the code

 ```csharp